Comprehensive Coordinated Early Intervening Services (CCEIS) FAQ

 No. The requirement in 34 C.F.R. § 300.646(d)(2) is to provide comprehensive CEIS to serve “children in the PEA, particularly, but not exclusively, children in those groups that were significantly overidentified.”

-For example, assume a PEA’s data shows significant disproportionality in the identification of African American students as children with disabilities and that most of these students are identified in 4th and 5th grades in a majority of the PEA’s elementary schools.
-In this case, one appropriate way a PEA could implement CEIS would be to direct CEIS funds to all nondisabled 3rd and 4th grade children in need of additional academic or behavioral support in those schools.
-It would not be appropriate, however, for the PEA to limit eligibility for CEIS only to nondisabled 3rd and 4th grade African American students in those schools who needed additional academic or behavioral support.
+For example, assume a PEA’s data shows significant disproportionality in the identification of African American students as children with disabilities and that most of these students are identified in the 4th and 5th grades in a majority of the PEA’s elementary schools.
+In this case, one appropriate way a PEA could implement CEIS would be to direct CEIS funds to all nondisabled 3rd and 4th-grade children in need of additional academic or behavioral support in those schools.
+It would not be appropriate, however, for the PEA to limit eligibility for CEIS only to nondisabled 3rd and 4th-grade African American students in those schools who needed additional academic or behavioral support.

 To view a table distinguishing CEIS and CCEIS, please see the Key Differences Between CEIS and CCEIS